gh-playground-ms-course/exercise-check-installed-apps/README.md

-# Welcome to the exercise on installing GitHub Apps!
+# Welcome to the exercise on installing GitHub Apps! - Adding commit for trigging grade

 This exercise checks your ability to manage GitHub Apps for your organization.
 It is automatically graded via a workflow once you have completed the instructions.